vast-coding/toy-robot/README.md

 - to run tests: `npm run test`
 - to run tests in watch mode: `npm run test:watch`
-- to see the test results in browser, simply open [test coverage](https://toy-robot-tests-coverage-report.vercel.app) or run tests again to generate new results locally.
+- to see the test results in the browser, simply open [test coverage](https://toy-robot-tests-coverage-report.vercel.app) or run tests again to generate new results locally.

+### Updating instructions

-1. Robot instructions are in `src/data/input.txt`.
+Robot instructions are in `src/data/input.txt`.
 You can edit this file, and see live changes. _be sure to use `npm run start` first_

 ### Other terminal commands

-- `npm run test:watch` for developement and debugging

 - `npm run docs` generate documentation using TypeDoc